 Verify that a USB controller is present.
-See Add a USB Controller to a Virtual Machine in the VMware Host Client.
+See Add a USB Controller to a Virtual Machine.

 To use vMotion to migrate a virtual machine with multiple USB devices, enable all attached USB devices for vMotion.
 You cannot migrate individual USB devices.
 For vMotion limitations, see Configuring USB Devices for vMotion.

 When you add a CD/DVD-ROM drive that is backed by a USB CD/DVD drive on the host, add the drive as a SCSI device.
 Hot adding and removing SCSI devices is not supported.

 Verify that you know the virtual machine requirements for USB devices.
 See USB Configuration from an ESXi Host to a Virtual Machine.